The Power of Microbial Sciences to Change the World

 Edward Holmes, Ph.D.

-Edward Holmes, Ph.D., a.k.a. the "Virus Hunter," is a world-renowned expert on virus evolution who will round out the distinguished panel of ASM Microbe 2023 President’s Forum experts.
+Edward Holmes, Ph.D., a.k.a. the "Virus Hunter," is a world-renowned expert on virus evolution who rounded out the distinguished panel of ASM Microbe 2023 President’s Forum experts.
 Holmes researches how RNA viruses evolve and spread, often crossing species boundaries to emerge in new hosts, and he has been a key figure in the debate over the origins of SARS-CoV-2.
 Holmes has earned international acclaim and awards of the highest honor, including the Australian Prime Minister's Prize for Science.
 His work demonstrates the value of metagenomic technology and phylogenetic analysis in contextualizing the processes by which outbreaks and epidemics unfold.

 Kraft explained that she wanted to bring together leaders and subject matter experts who have global reach and influence to talk about the issues of pandemic preparedness, AMR, global health and social equity.
 “It is my hope that instead of driving further dissent, we can discuss ways in which the global microbiology community can use our knowledge and skillset to spark positive change.”